staaky/strip/README.md

 http://www.stripjs.com/license

-For non-commercial, personal, or open source projects and applications, you may use Strip under the terms of the [Creative Commons BY-NC-ND 3.0 License](http://creativecommons.org/licenses/by-nc-nd/3.0/).
-You may use Strip for free.
+For non-commercial, personal, or open source projects and applications, you may use Strip under the terms of the [Creative Commons BY-NC-ND 3.0 License](http://creativecommons.org/licenses/by-nc-nd/3.0/) for free.

 ## Build